Detectability and Template Distinguishability of the Dark Ages 21 cm Global Signal with Wide and Sparse Frequency Coverage: Method

 Here we briefly describe the characteristics of the 21\,cm models which will be considered in this paper.
 Details are given in \cite{2024PhRvL.133m1001O,okamatsu_etal}. \begin{itemize} \item \textbf{(1: $\Lambda$CDM)} This model corresponds to the standard 21\,cm signal in $\Lambda$CDM.
-The absorption trough is centered at 15\,MHz with an amplitude of 40\,mK. \item \textbf{(2: DMBw)} This is the weak DM--baryon (DMB) coupling model \cite{2014PhRvD..90h3522T}.
-Gas cooling driven by dark matter–baryon coupling leads to a stronger absorption signal. \item \textbf{(3: DMBs)} The underlying model is the same as DMBw, but with stronger cooling by assuming a larger scattering cross section between DM and baryon. \item \textbf{(4: EDE)} Early dark energy (EDE) leads to earlier decoupling between photons and baryons due to the change of the expansion rate \cite{2018JCAP...08..037H}.
-As a result, the gas temperature can be lower than in $\Lambda$CDM, and the absorption amplitude becomes deeper. \item \textbf{(5: ERB)} This model assumes an excess radio background (ERB) in addition to the CMB \cite{2018ApJ...858L...9D}.
-Because the 21\,cm signal is defined as an absorption signal against the radio background, a stronger absorption signal is expected with an excess radio background. \item \textbf{(6: LDMD)} Light dark matter decay (LDMD) heats the gas even without stars, which makes the absorption trough shallower \cite{2007MNRAS.377..245V}. \item \textbf{(7: PMFw)} Primordial magnetic field (PMF) can weakly heat the gas via decaying magnetic turbulence and ambipolar diffusion, which results in shallower absorption trough. \item \textbf{(8: PMFs)} The underlying model is the same as PMFw, however, when the heating is too effective, the 21\,cm signal appears as emission line. \end{itemize}
+The absorption trough is centered at 16\,MHz with an amplitude of 40\,mK (e.g., \cite{2012RPPh...75h6901P,2023NatAs...7.1025M,2026ApJ...997L..35B}). \item \textbf{(2: DMBw)} This is the weak DM--baryon (DMB) coupling model.
+Gas cooling driven by dark matter–baryon coupling leads to a stronger absorption signal.
+We consider a velocity-dependent dark matter--baryon scattering cross section, $\sigma(v)=\sigma_0 v^{-4}$, where $\sigma_0$ sets the overall normalization of the interaction.
+Its strength is parameterized by the dimensionless quantity $\sigma_{17}$, defined as $\sigma_0=\sigma_{17} m_H \times10^{-17}\,\mathrm{cm}^2/\mathrm{g}$, with $m_H$ denoting the hydrogen mass.
+Here we set $\sigma_{17}=0.1$. \TT{For details of this model, see \cite{2014PhRvD..90h3522T}.} \item \textbf{(3: DMBs)} The underlying model is the same as DMBw, but with stronger cooling by assuming a larger scattering cross section between DM and baryon.
+We set $\sigma_{17}=1.0$. \item \textbf{(4: EDE)} Early dark energy (EDE) leads to earlier decoupling between photons and baryons due to the change of the expansion rate.
+As a result, the gas temperature can be lower than in $\Lambda$CDM, and the absorption amplitude becomes deeper.
+We consider an EDE model for which the fractional contribution of the EDE component to the total energy density is $f_{\rm EDE}=0.4$.
+The onset of the decay is set by the critical redshift $z_c=150$, and the subsequent decay is described by a power-law index $p=4$. \TT{For details of this model, see \cite{2018JCAP...08..037H}.} \item \textbf{(5: ERB)} This model assumes an excess radio background (ERB) in addition to the CMB \cite{2018ApJ...858L...9D}.
+Because the 21\,cm signal is defined as an absorption signal against the radio background, a stronger absorption signal is expected with an excess radio background.
+We set the relative magnitude of the additional radiation temperature to the CMB temperature to be $A_R=0.03$ \cite{2019MNRAS.486.1763F}.
+While higher $A_R$ is required to explain the EDGES result, we adopt lower value to keep the amplitude of 21\,cm signal consistent with other models at $\nu >$ 15\,MHz for a reasonable comparison. \TT{For details of this model, see \cite{2019MNRAS.486.1763F}.} \item \textbf{(6: LDMD)} Light dark matter decay (LDMD) heats the gas even without stars, which makes the absorption trough shallower. \TT{For details of this model, see \cite{2007MNRAS.377..245V}.} \item \textbf{(7: PMFw)} Primordial magnetic field (PMF) can weakly heat the gas via decaying magnetic turbulence and ambipolar diffusion, which results in shallower absorption trough.
+We set the PMF strength to $B_0 = 0.2 ~ {\rm nG}$ and the spectral index of the PMF power spectrum to $n_B = -2.9$. \TT{For details of this model, see \cite{Novosyadlyj:2025zxs}.} \item \textbf{(8: PMFs)} The underlying model is the same as PMFw, however, when the heating is too effective, the 21\,cm signal appears as emission line.
+We set to $B_0=0.5~{\rm nG}$ and $n_B=-2.9$ \end{itemize}